 Host a lemonade stand for charity.
 Join Alex’s Lemonade Stand Foundation and host your own lemonade stand for charity.
 Ten years ago, young Alex Scott issued her lemonade stand challenge to the nation by encouraging people everywhere to hold lemonade stands to help fight childhood cancer.
 National Lemonade Days is an annual June tradition that raises over $1 million for childhood cancer research.
 Although it is an annual June tradition, lemonade stands are made by children and families around the nation all year long to help raise funds for childhood cancer, so if June does not work best for you then consider July or August instead.

 Use greener lawn and tree care products.
 These days we are taking better care of our bodies, eating healthier and exercising more often.
-We are shopping organic.
-We are using natural products.
-We are taking vitamins.
-Well, we are making more of an effort to do so, at least.
+Well, we are making more of an effort to do so, by doing things like purchasing organic products and taking vitamins.
 Yet at the very same time, we are spraying the trees and weeds on our lawns with harsh chemicals, then letting our children and families run around outside in the yard.
 Dandelions generally do not hurt anyone, but pesticides sure can.
 Use organic products to take care of your lawn or easily make your own organic weed killer.
 It is healthier for the earth, the air, and our children.

 Clean up.
 Whether it is the neighborhood, a local park or somewhere else in your community, summer is a great time to get outside and clean.
 Pick up trash and throw it away.
 Recycle empty water bottles that are left on the ground.
 Wipe away graffiti.
 Not only will you be greening the neighborhood but you will be making it even prettier.
 Hopefully, your efforts will also encourage other people to keep the area cleaner in the future.